AckerlyXu/heima/articles/active-directory/active-directory-accessmanagement-dedicated-groups.md

-<properties
+---
-	pageTitle="Dedicated groups in Azure Active Directory | Azure" description="Overview of how dedicated groups work in Azure Active Directory and how they are created." services="active-directory"
+title: Dedicated groups in Azure Active Directory | Azure
+description: Overview of how dedicated groups work in Azure Active Directory and how they are created.
-	documentationCenter=""
-	authors="curtand"
-	manager="femila"
-	editor=""
-	/>

-<tags
-	ms.service="active-directory"
-	ms.date="08/10/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: curtand
+manager: femila
+editor: ''

+ms.service: active-directory
+ms.date: 08/10/2016
+wacn.date: ''
+---

 # Dedicated groups in Azure Active Directory

 In Azure Active Directory (Azure AD), the dedicated groups feature automatically creates and populates membership for Azure AD predefined groups.
 Members of dedicated groups cannot be added or removed using the Azure classic portal, Windows PowerShell cmdlets, or programmatically.

+>[!NOTE]
->[AZURE.NOTE] Dedicated groups require that an Azure AD Premium license is assigned to
+> Dedicated groups require that an Azure AD Premium license is assigned to
 >- the administrator who manages the rule on a group
 >- all users who are selected by the rule to be a member of the group